 In a second step, each feature vector is individually and independently evaluated with respect to its significance for

 The result of these tests is a vector of p-values, quantifying the significance of each feature for predicting the

-In the figure from above, this corresponds to the change from aggregated features to p-values.
+In the above figure, this corresponds to the change from aggregated features to p-values.

 Phase 3 - Multiple test procedure¶

-In the figure from above, this corresponds to the change from p-values to selected features.
+In the above figure, this corresponds to the change from p-values to selected features.

 Christ, M., Kempa-Liehr, A.W. and Feindt, M. (2016).
 Distributed and parallel time series feature extraction for industrial big data applications.
 ArXiv e-prints: 1610.07717 URL: http://adsabs.harvard.edu/abs/2016arXiv161007717C

 Benjamini, Y. and Yekutieli, D. (2001).
 The control of the false discovery rate in multiple testing under dependency.
 Annals of statistics, 1165–1188